Skip to main content

 Estrogen, in particular, can increase GH pulsatility and sensitivity to GHRH, while high levels of androgens might influence GH receptor expression.
 Conversely, GH and IGF-1 (insulin-like growth factor 1, a mediator of GH action) can influence gonadal function.
 IGF-1 receptors are present in the gonads, and IGF-1 plays a role in steroidogenesis and gamete maturation.

 This interconnectedness suggests that optimizing one axis can have beneficial ripple effects on the other.
 For instance, restoring optimal testosterone levels in men with hypogonadism can improve metabolic parameters, such as insulin sensitivity and body composition, which are also influenced by GH.
-Similarly, enhancing GH pulsatility with peptides can improve lean and reduce visceral fat, creating a more metabolically healthy environment that supports overall endocrine function, including sex hormone balance.
+Similarly, enhancing GH pulsatility with peptides can improve lean muscle mass and reduce visceral fat, creating a more metabolically healthy environment that supports overall endocrine function, including sex hormone balance.

 Consider the metabolic and physiological impacts of this cross-talk ∞